 However, he would take home a grand total of $0 when everything was said and done.

 In the weeks leading up to Super Bowl LVI, Mattress Mack placed a $700,000 bet on the Titans to win it all and supplemented that wager with another $2 million on the Patriots to raise the Lombardi Trophy.
 Neither of those futures panned out, and Mattress Mack once again finished the NFL postseason without posting a win when the Rams prevailed against the Bengals.

 Mack was far from the only person to put his faith into Epicenter ahead of the showdown at Churchill Downs—which he did to the tune of $2.6 million.

 He would’ve taken home $12 million if his bet on the favorite had cashed, and it looked like there was a very good chance it was going to until Rich Strike surged down the home stretch to treat the world to one of the most shocking finishes in the history of the race.

-As things currently stand, teams that have earned Mattress Mack’s support boast a record of 1-13 (with the Buccaneers being the lone exception), and he’s currently in the red to the tune of $42,640,000 since kicking off his betting escapades.
+As things currently stand, teams that have earned Mattress Mack’s support boast a record of 3-13, but he’s currently in the green to the tune of $47,360,000 since kicking off his betting escapades.